 With reference to post-quantum signatures over Standard DNS (SD), we observe a slowdown of at least 50% compared to other setups.
-This because the DNS response containing PQC signatures always exceeds the EDNS0 buffer size of 1232 bytes.
-Consequently, the initial UDP round-trip is wasted (due to the response being marked truncated (TC)) and overall resolution times further increased (due to the ensuing 3-way TCP handshake).
+This because the DNS response containing PQC signatures always exceeds the EDNS buffer size of 1232 bytes.
+Consequently, the initial UDP trip is wasted (due to the response being marked truncated) and overall resolution times further increased (due to the ensuing 3-way TCP handshake).

-Interestingly, SPHINCS+-SD even incurs an extra round-trip compared to Falcon-SD and Dilithium-SD.
-This is because the size of a SPHINCS+ QTYPE A response exceeds the Initial Congestion Window (initcwnd) of 10 segments set in the TCP slow start algorithm [18, 22].
-Given the default Maximum Segment Size (MSS) of 1220 bytes, the size of initcwnd comes out to be $10 \times 1220 = 12.2$ KB.
-The repercussion of exceeding this initcwnd is that after sending about 12.2 KB of data, the nameserver waits for the resolver to acknowledge (ACK) the received packets, before continuing with the rest of the transmission.
+Interestingly, SPHINCS+-SD even incurs an extra round trip compared to Falcon-SD and Dilithium-SD.
+This is because the size of a SPHINCS+ QTYPE A response exceeds the initcwnd (initial congestion window) of 10 segments set in the TCP slow start algorithm [17], [22].
+Given the default MSS (Maximum Segment Size) of 1220 bytes, the size of initcwnd comes out to be $10 \times 1220 = 12.2$ KB.
+The repercussion of exceeding this initcwnd is that after sending about 12.2 KB of data, the nameserver waits for the resolver to ACK (acknowledge) the received packets before continuing with the rest of the transmission.